 Singapore VFTF: 96-hour VISA-FREE entry for transit passengers of certain countries holding certain visas

-To check whether you are eligible for VFTF, you must query IATA Travel Centre with Singapore as your transit country.
-The transit time must be at least 48 hours.
-Otherwise, the system will assume you will remain airside and not leave the airport.
+To check whether you are eligible for VFTF, you must query the IATA Travel Centre with Singapore as your transit country.
+The duration of stay must be “Less than 1 day”.

 —